 Looking for a Job?

-Career Services offers on-campus student employment opportunities through both Federal Work Study (FWS) and Part-Time positions.
-Additionally, Career Services collaborates with employers for various off-campus employment opportunities including part-time positions, full-time positions, and internships.
+Career and Transfer office offers on-campus student employment opportunities through both Federal Work Study (FWS) and Part-Time positions.
+Additionally, Career and Transfer collaborates with employers for various off-campus employment opportunities including part-time positions, full-time positions, and internships.
 All these opportunities can be found on our job database SanJac Works!
-SanJac Works is an interactive and application based online job database that provides students, alumni, and community members with the opportunity to search for available positions, from a variety of employers in their desired area.
+SanJac Works is an interactive and application-based online job database that provides students, alumni, and community members with the opportunity to search for available positions, from a variety of employers in their desired area.

 On-Campus, Off-Campus, and Internship Opportunities